-In this article, we will go over some of the known challenges in this regard, along with the things you should do to make the renovation go as smoothly as possible.
+In this article, we will go over some of the known challenges in this regard, along with the things you should do to make your renovation process go as smoothly as possible.

 As always, at the end of the article, there will be a refreshing infographic presentation and a video summarizing its content for you.

 A significant aspect of any renovation procedure is dealing with stressful situations and uncertainty.

 It sucks to see your house torn to pieces, even if you know it will be beautiful and new in just a while.